 After completing the course, the participant, at a minimum, will be able to

-- Explore, map, and analyze realistic TCP/IP networks using a variety of diagnostic software tools
+- Explore, map, and analyze realistic TCP/IP (Transmission Control Protocol/Internet Protocol) networks using a variety of diagnostic software tools

-- Implement, test, and maintain common firewall types and architectures in a simulated e-banking setting
+- Explore the different firewall types and architectures that exist in a simulated e-banking setting

-- Identify different IDS products currently available, effectively implement and manage these systems, and understand the controls needed for maintaining an IDS infrastructure
+- Identify the different Intrusion Detection Systems (IDS) products currently available, determine the limitations of these products, and understand the controls needed for maintaining an IDS infrastructure

 - Discuss examination procedures outlined in the IT Examination Handbook produced by the FFIEC

 - Conduct hands-on lab work utilizing commonly available network tools